 Saturday Night At The Movies Sheet Music

 The Drifters - Saturday Night At The Movies Sheet Music And Mandolin Tab.
+As the Fiddle is tuned the same as the mandolin, in GDAE, this tab will also work for the Violin.

 "Saturday Night at the Movies" by The Drifters, released in 1964, is a classic pop and soul song with a vibrant and catchy melody.
 The song's arrangement is filled with rich instrumentation that complements the upbeat, fun theme of going to the movies on a Saturday night.
 Here are the key instruments used in the song: